TerminaGame/base/README.md

 ```

 ## Building from source
 Clone the repository via Xcode and run the default scheme to build and test.
-This requires at least Xcode 9.4.1 and macOS 10.14 Mojave or Swift 4.2.
+This requires at least Xcode 11.0 and macOS 10.15 Catalina.

 ## About Logging Features
 Termina does log information about your current session for your convenience.
 However, this data is _not_ stored anywhere and will only be saved when the user asks for this log to be exported to a text file (`termlog.txt`).